Huotes/CommitMaker/README.md

 Police label anyone attacking Chuck Norris as a Code 45-11....
 A suicide.

 The Great Wall of China was originally created to keep Chuck Norris out.
 It failed miserably.

+Chuck Norris can unit test entire applications with a single assert.